rajjadhav-vlsi/RISC-V-SoC-Tapeout-Journal/README.md

 ## :hammer_and_wrench: Tool Installation Status

 The following is a summary of the tools installed.
-The installation steps were followed as provided by the VSD team and verified to be successful.
+The installation steps were followed as provided by the VSD team.

 ### Yosys